 Electric Vehicle (EV) and Infrastructure Coaching Service

-The Colorado Energy Office's ReCharge Colorado program (ReCharge) works to advance the adoption of EVs and installation of charging infrastructure in Colorado.
+The Colorado Energy Office (CEO) administers the ReCharge Colorado program (ReCharge) to advance the adoption of EVs and installation of charging infrastructure in Colorado.
 ReCharge provides coaching services to consumers, local governments, workplaces, and multi-unit dwellings to help them identify monetary savings, grant opportunities, and other EV benefits.
 ReCharge also helps build local stakeholder support for EVs.
-For more information, see the ReCharge Colorado website.
+For more information, see the CEO ReCharge Colorado website.

 Electric Vehicle Emissions Inspection Exemption